Juggling Multiple Projects

 If you really want to make an impact when managing a portfolio of projects, you’ll need a method of prioritizing and tracking all projects.
 Based upon your available time and your current workload, prioritize each new project assigned to you.
 This prioritization allows you to determine exactly when to start the project and how it affects your other project timelines.

 Assuming all is okay, you proceed to categorize the project tasks into categories (A, B, and C), which assist you in figuring out which tasks are more important than the others.
 Please note that other valuable techniques such as network diagrams or PERT charts could also be used, but I’ve found that a simpler way is most effective when managing multiple projects.
 These tasks are then captured into a centralized enterprise project tool.

 You should also:

-- Determine how much time you have available for each project (use the technique in Figure A).
+- Determine how much time you have available for each project.

 - Prioritize your projects according to the client’s business and IT strategies.